Orbits and invariants of super Weyl groupoid: Introduction

 For a special, explicitly described subalgebra $\Lambda_{n,m,\kappa} \subseteq P[V]^{\Phi_\kappa}$, which coincides with $P[V]^{\Phi_\kappa}$ for $\kappa$ not positive rational, we can be a bit more specific.

 \begin{thm} The algebra $\Lambda_{n,m,\kappa}$ separates the orbits of $\Phi_\kappa$ if and only if $\kappa$ is not special. \end{thm}

 We conjecture that the full algebra of invariants $P[V]^{\Phi_\kappa}$ separates the orbits for positive special $\kappa$ as well.
-More generally, we conjecture that the same is true for any affine action of any finite groupoid with finite orbits.
+More generally, we conjecture that for any affine action of a finite groupoid with finite orbits, the invariants separate the orbits.
 We finish by considering some particular cases in more detail.